algosup/2024-2025-project-4-web-fpga-team-1/management/projectCharter.md

 # Cost

 For this project, we are limited to the material we are provided.
-For the time, we have 70 hours of project time without overtimes.
+For the time, we have 70 hours of project time without overtime.

 # Risk

 - Time: We have only 6 weeks/70 hours of project time.
-If we encounter to many issues, we might have not enough time to finish the project.
+If we encounter too many issues, we might have not enough time to finish the project.
 To counter that we will prioritize the tasks according to the Deadlines order.

-- Out of scope: This project is complex to understand for some people and we have a risk to be out of scope.
+- Out of scope: This project is complex to understand for some people and we have a risk to of being out of scope.
 To be in the scope, we will ask questions and do meetings with the client to be sure that we are not out of scope.